cvat-ai/cvat/site/content/en/docs/manual/advanced/analytics-and-monitoring/auto-qa.md

 ## Configuring quality estimation

 Quality estimation is configured on the Task level.
-There are 2 ways to enable for a task.
+There are 2 ways to enable it for a task.

 ### How to enable quality control for a new task